 2019/E/011

-WEEK 05
+Week 05

-(1) Miotto, R., Wang, F., Wang, S., Jiang, X., & Dudley, J. T., Deep learning for healthcare: review, opportunities and challenges, Briefings in bioinformatics, vol.19(6), pp.1236-1246, 2018.
+[1] Miotto, R., Wang, F., Wang, S., Jiang, X., & Dudley, J. T., Deep learning for healthcare: review, opportunities and challenges, Briefings in bioinformatics, vol.19[6], pp.1236-1246, 2018.
 Available: 19/6/1236/3800524

-(2) Deep learning is effective in various healthcare applications including disease diagnosis, prognosis, and treatment planning.
-(3) The current state of DL in healthcare was examined, along with the benefits and drawbacks of employing this technology, in this report.
+[2] Deep learning is effective in various healthcare applications including disease diagnosis, prognosis, and treatment planning.
+[3] The current state of DL in healthcare was examined, along with the benefits and drawbacks of employing this technology, in this report.
 It also made suggestions for further research.
-(4) In relation to DL in healthcare, the paper discussed a number of subjects.
-(5) This paper is helpful for researchers in the field of healthcare and provides a comprehensive overview of the potential uses of deep learning in healthcare.
-(6) This paper may have some drawbacks, including a potential lack of precise methodology for molecular data analysis and a lack of special attention on the performance comparison of various molecular data in the detection of diabetic retinopathy.
-(7) The authors concluded that DL has the potential to revolutionize healthcare.
+[4] In relation to DL in healthcare, the paper discussed a number of subjects.
+[5] This paper is helpful for researchers in the field of healthcare and provides a comprehensive overview of the potential uses of deep learning in healthcare.
+[6] This paper may have some drawbacks, including a potential lack of precise methodology for molecular data analysis and a lack of special attention on the performance comparison of various molecular data in the detection of diabetic retinopathy.
+[7] The authors concluded that DL has the potential to revolutionize healthcare.
 However, they also alert us that several challenges must be addressed before applying this technology.
-(8)The authors discussed the potential of DL to improve the accuracy of disease diagnosis, which supports the scope of our study.
+[8]The authors discussed the potential of DL to improve the accuracy of disease diagnosis, which supports the scope of our study.

 In summary, this response contains eight sentences covering the following aspects: